-If you’ve got that feeling that you’re always doing what everyone wants and you’re an eternal giver, you are likely to wind up feeling unhappy, frustrated and at odds with those around you.
-Often we fear that if we say ‘No’, there will be repercussions that will cause us to lose out.
-We fear we won’t be liked or loved if we aren’t agreeable.
+If you feel like you’re always doing what everyone wants and you’re an eternal giver, you’re likely to wind up feeling unhappy, frustrated and at odds with those around you.
+Often we fear that if we say no, there will be repercussions that will cause us to lose out.
+We fear saying no means people won’t like or love us if we aren’t agreeable.

-If I tell my boyfriend ‘No’, he might leave me.
+If I tell my partner ‘No’, they might leave me.

-If I tell my work colleague to do her own work, I won’t be thought of as a team player.
+If I tell my colleague to do their own work, I won’t be considered a team player.

-This however is why people have trouble saying ‘No’ – the fear of rejection.
+This, however, is why people have trouble saying ‘No’: fear of rejection.

-The thing is, if you ultimately end up pissed off and frustrated with resentment burning deep, what’s the point?
-Your inability to say ‘No’ means that you’re rejecting yourself.
+If, by avoiding saying no, you ultimately end up pissed off and frustrated with resentment burning deep, what’s the point?
+Your inability to say no means that you’re rejecting yourself.

 Life is not about being agreeable and allowing people to run roughshod over you.
-Life is not about being a martyr and putting your needs to the side.
-Life is not about letting insecurity rule you so that you end up being surrounded by people that knowingly or unknowingly take advantage of your ‘good nature’.
+It’s not about being a martyr and putting your needs to the side.
+Nor is life about letting insecurity rule you so that you end up being surrounded by people that knowingly or not take advantage of your ‘good nature’.

-However, remember it’s not a ‘good nature’ if you end up pretending that everything is hunky dory when secretly you feel unhappy.
-It’s better to say ‘No’ and be able to breathe easy knowing that you’re being yourself.
-Often whatever we fear isn’t anywhere near as bad and if someone doesn’t want to be with you because you won’t allow them to take advantage of you, they aren’t worth it anyway.
+However, remember it’s not a ‘good nature’ if you end up pretending that everything is hunky dory while secretly feeling unhappy.
+It’s better to say no and be able to breathe easily knowing that you’re being yourself.
+Often whatever we fear isn’t anywhere near as bad.
+If someone doesn’t want to be with you because they can’t take advantage, they aren’t worth it anyway.